AmberELEC/website/docs/System-N64.md

 ## Mupen64Plus SA

-AmberElec includes the Mupen64Plus standalone emulator as mupen64plussa.
+AmberELEC includes the Mupen64Plus standalone emulator as mupen64plussa.
 In order to use it, go into the Advanced Game Options or Advanced System Options and change the Emulator to either mupen64plussa/m64p_gl64mk2 or mupen64plussa/m64p_rice.

 ### Video Plugins